Wynne Palmer is a Vancouver-based integrated media artist, independent curator, producer and mentor.

 Currently, Wynne is co-founder and manager of the Vancouver Experimental Theremin Orchestra,

-co-producer and curator of Digital Carnival for Cinevolution Media Arts Society, board member and secretary for the NOW Society, volunteer for the Crista Dahl Media Library & Archive and advisor to various regional art collectives and organizations.
+curator and co-producer of Digital Carnival for Cinevolution Media Arts Society, board member and secretary for the New Orchestra Workshop (NOW) Society, and an advisor to several art collectives and artist run galleries.
+From 2013 - 2016 she was artist in residency with the Vancouver Park Board.

 Her work is in a number of public and private collections including Canada, Germany, UK and USA.